psiberx/cp2077-neurespec/README.md

-# NeureSpec
+# Neu-Re-Spec

-NeureSpec is a chip that allows you to respec your character at any moment.
+Neu-Re-Spec is a chip that allows you to respec your character at any moment.

 - **Restore attribute points** from selected attributes or reset all attributes at once
 - **Restore perk points** from selected attributes or reset all perks at once